hellointerweb/hellointerweb.github.io/index.md

 This a 100 percent unredacted, non-compromised, unbiased, extremely in-depth take of the world from a young man living in Nevada.
 All you need to know is that I am a college student abhored by the state of the world that we live in.

 ---
+### 1/5/2022
+Today I woke up feeling hungover, and actually a bit anxious.
+It wasn't the soul crushing, pit of existential despair but rather a more mellow nervous anticipation.
+Perhaps it was cauwed by the way I showed Chris what my love life was looking like.
+I feel a bit like an asshole, a bit like I'm acting irrationally.
+Maybe I am scared of the future and of what is to come.
+That seems like a rational response to radical change.
+Lets focus up now.
+Here is whats I need to do today before I leave for work.

+1. Respond to Dannys Email
+2. Schedule STW post for the day
+3. Start a load for laundry
+4. Shower
+5. Pushups/Stretch
+6. Text/Email Referrees back for my upcoming games

+I really am trying to be therapeutic in my writing here.
 ### 1/2/2022
 Well, it is a new year, and that is a fact that cannot be argued.
 In the spirit of of succumbing to the positive voice of change, I want to try to be more mindful and attentive within 2022.
 I don't think it is a particularly hard concept: "Do what you say you are going to do".
 That is what I think this means at it's core.
 I want to be less distracted, and more focused, streamlined if you will.
 I have a tremendous amount of brainpower at my disposal and I think I am a force to be reckoned with at times..
 ### 12/24/2021